frto027/HeartBeatLanClientBSQuest/UnityUI/Readme.md

 ![alt text](image-8.png)

 The name is required, because the mod needs to display a name in the setthings UI.
-Please prevent duplicate name with other UI.
+Please prevent duplicate name with other UI, or the player will be confused.

 ![alt text](image-9.png)
 Drag and drop the canvas to the assets, we got a prefab called Canvas.